 Why it’s hard to be yourself.

-One reason why it's hard to be your authentic self is the tendency to self-monitor.
-Self-monitoring is keeping track of and regulating your behavior and emotions in response to the environment and situation.
+One reason why it’s hard to be your authentic self is the tendency to self-monitor.
+Self-monitoring is keeping track of and regulating your behavior and emotions in response to your environment and situation.

-People who are high self-monitors tend to change their behavior to conform to the situation.
+People who are high self-monitors tend to change their behavior to conform to their present circumstances.
 Whereas a person with less self-monitoring tendencies is more likely to behave according to their own needs and feelings.

-We as humans are wired to be social creatures because it is necessary for our well-being and to our survival.
+Humans are wired to be social creatures because it is necessary for our well-being and survival.
 If we feel socially isolated, we become more depressed, anxious, and stressed.

 People who feel isolated or don’t fit societal norms feel different and are seen as different.
 This is why it can be hard to be your authentic self because it might mean being kicked out of the group and risking isolation and loneliness.